nicolai-schlemeier/Image_Duplicate_Finder/README.md

 infos for usage:

--the "blank.png" must be in the directory as the exe.
+- the "blank.png" must be in the directory as the exe.
 You find the exe in the releases tab.

--the parameters:
+- the parameters:
 	fineness:how precise the programm works.
 Too much will result in matches not being found, to low will result in false matches, 20-50 ist recommended. min identity: how many percent of the images have to match.
 Too much will result in matches not being found, to low will result in false matches, 20-50 ist recommended. preview height: resolution of displayed images, using less saves memory.

--works on png and jpg files and all other files that can be read with opencv and PIL.(Not pdf etc)
+- works on png and jpg files and all other files that can be read with opencv and PIL.(Not pdf etc)

--would not recommend to use it on much more than 1000 Highres images at once to prevent memory shortage.
+- would not recommend to use it on much more than 1000 Highres images at once to prevent memory shortage.
 Compensate by reducing the preview height.

--how can I ensure there is no virus when downloading the .exe?
+- how can I ensure there is no virus when downloading the .exe?
 Very good question.
 You shouldn't trust guys from the internet.

 	A) Your antivirus software should tell you